deanguye/Shopping_Application/README.md

 This project was inspired by the Shopping Cart Application completed in past courses at Boston University.
+The focus is on the server-side capabilities such as RESTful services/ Database connectivity.

 Steps to running this program: